Bubalubs/gravity/README.md

 # Thanks

-Thanks to [spatie](https://spatie.be/open-source) for their awesome libraries that this package relies on for permissions, media library and menu html generator!
+Thanks to [spatie](https://spatie.be/open-source) for their awesome libraries that this package relies on for permissions and media library!